Feature #502

 I would suggest that when you make a comment or suggest a feature you take some time to consider how other people would use the program.

-Updated by ask low 1 day ago
+Updated by ask low about 1 month ago

 I did think about this specific feature enhancement.
 Well, if you feel like I'm budging my opinion, I apologize.